 The first production line in Delta was completed in September 2020 and it generates high quality decaffeinated commercial-grade product.
 Swiss Water's Delta processing facility operates 24 hours per day, seven days per week.
+Swiss Water employs an in-house maintenance program to minimize non-scheduled interruptions for repairs.

-Between the fourth quarter of 2021 and the first quarter of 2022, Swiss Water commenced the construction of its second production line in Delta.
-This second production line is expected to be completed and fully commissioned during 2023.
+During the fourth quarter of 2021, Swiss Water commenced the construction of its second production line in Delta.
+Construction continued throughout 2022 and this second production line is expected to be completed and fully commissioned during 2023.